Chitto Jetha Bhayshunyo: History and translation

 This poem was most likely composed in 1900.
 It appeared in the volume Naivedya in the poem titled "Prarthona" (July 1901, Bengali 1308 Bangabda).
 The English translation was composed around 1911 when Tagore was translating some of his work into English after a request from William Rothenstein.
 It appeared as poem 35 in the English Gitanjali, published by The India Society, London, in 1912.
 In 1917, Tagore read out the English version (then titled 'Indian Prayer') at the Indian National Congress session in Calcutta.

 As in most of Tagore's translations for the English Gitanjali, almost every line of the English rendering has been considerably simplified.
 Line 6 in the English version omits a reference to manliness (পৌরুষ), and the stern ending of the original, where the Father is being enjoined to "strike the sleeping nation without mercy" has been softened.

 This poem often appears in textbooks in India and is also popular in Bangladesh.
 There is a Sinhala translation of this song by the name "Mage Deshaya Avadi Karanu Mana Piyaneni" (Sinhala: මාගේ දේශය අවදි කරනු මැන පියාණෙනි; lit.
 "My father, let my country awake") which was translated into Sinhala by Mahagama Sekara.

+Legacy

+In July 2026, film artist Andrea Jeremiah quoted lines from the poem, emphasising the phrase "where knowledge is free," while speaking at an anti-NEET protest at Rajarathinam Stadium in Chennai, Tamil Nadu.